 This will remove unused import statements and arrange import statements with absolute paths on top, providing a hands-off way to clean up your code.

-These extensions might have served a crucial purpose in the past, but not anymore for the most part, as much of the functionality they provide have been added as built-in VSCode features.
+These extensions might have served a crucial purpose in the past, but not anymore for the most part, as much of the functionality they provide has been added as built-in VSCode features.
 Remove them to reduce the bloat and increase the efficiency of Visual Studio Code.